Celestron: Products

 Celestron was the first large scale commercial manufacturer of the Schmidt-Cassegrain telescope, introducing its "C8" 8" diameter 2032 mm focal length, ƒ10 telescope in 1970.
 The primary innovation Celestron/Tom Johnson devised was a method to produce Schmidt corrector plates using a vacuum to pull the glass blanks into a pre-shaped curve mold called a "master block" during the polishing process.
 This allowed for inexpensive mass production of corrector plates of uniform shape.
 The telescope line had a trademark matte orange tube (changed to glossy black in 1980, and back to semi-gloss orange in 2006), and double-fork equatorial mount, and became a popular large aperture, compact design.

-Other telescope product lines include the CGE, CGEM, CPC, NexStar, Omni, Onyx, AstroMaster, Ambassador, TravelScope,StarSense Explorer and PowerSeeker product lines.
+Other telescope product lines include the CGE, CGEM, CPC, Origin, Evolution, NexStar, Omni, Onyx, AstroMaster, Ambassador, TravelScope, StarSense Explorer and PowerSeeker product lines.
 These range from large computerized reflectors with GPS to decorative/casual viewing telescopes with brass tube refractors on wood mounts.

-Celestron products (as of 2010) include:
+Celestron products (as of 2026) include: